Our next meeting will be held at

 Membership is diverse and includes people from a wide range of professions, including professional horologists and serious collectors.
 Interests range from modern to early clocks and watches, turret clocks and barometers.

-New members a warmly welcome and there is no need to join our society until you have got to know us.
+New members are warmly welcome and there is no need to join our Society until you have got to know us.

 Llancarfan.
 Clockmaker.
 Baptised 18 Jan 1797 at Llancarfan, the grandson of Henry Williams, and son of Thomas Williams of Llancarfan.